Course Site Bulletin

 Purposive Communication is a three-unit course that develops students’ communicative competence and enhances their cultural and intercultural awareness through multimodal tasks that provide them opportunities for communicating effectively and appropriately to a multicultural audience in a local or global context.
 It equips students with tools for critical evaluation of a variety of texts and focuses on the power of language and the impact of images to emphasize the importance of conveying messages responsibly.
 The knowledge, skills, and insights that students gain from this course may be used in their other academic endeavors, their chosen disciplines, and their future careers as they compose and produce relevant oral, written, audio-visual, and/or web-based output for various purposes

 This course focuses on developing effective communication skills essential for success in the business world.
 Students will learn to communicate clearly and professionally in various contexts, including written, oral, and digital communication.
-Upon successful completion of this course, students will be able to:

 This course delves into the principles, practices, and techniques involved in English language testing and assessment.
 Students will explore various assessment types, their design, implementation, and analysis.
 It will equip them with the knowledge and skills to critically evaluate existing assessments and develop their own effective assessment tools.